Takayama

 - OriginItaly

-- FinishTexture powder coated metal frame with burgundy woven cord and marble base
+- FinishTexture powder coated metal frame with woven cord and marble base

 - Dimensions172cm W x 64cm D x 190cm H